 - 11.5 mm thick

-Our PVC Plantation Shutters are available in Brilliant White, the most popular colour for any style interior.
+Our PVC Express plantation shutters are available in Brilliant White, the most popular colour for any style interior.

 Our PVC plantation shutters are finished with a two-pack polyurethane paint.
 This water-based coating offers excellent weather resistance, light fastness and UV protection, is environmentally friendly and complies with international standards.Order Free Samples